 Our goal is to increase the devotion of the daily rosary and to help with the expenses of the altars with few fundraisers.
 All women of the parish are invited.
 We are looking for younger active members for new ideals and to carry on our mission.

-We meet on the third Tuesday of each month September through May.
-For more information, please contact: Anna Marie Schlick (440-944-4383).
+We meet on the second Sunday of each month September through May.
+For more information, please contact Anna Marie Schlick at (440-944-4383).

 The women’s auxiliary of the Knights of Columbus (Isabella Guild) serves to: provide for the general welfare of its members, both socially and spiritually; promote Catholic action and education; and to engage in charitable works.